firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 After the Gitpod workspace is setup and you have your live app started by running `rails server`, have a look around.
 It should look familiar.
 I can add a movie, view the details, edit the record, etc.

-Now let's start to refactor the heck out of this code and we're going to be making lots of changes.
-Therefore, as always, I'm going to have my **/git** interface ready to go so that I can go back if something goes terribly wrong.

 ## Testing

 Before we go further, let's get something clear about testing.